Here are some of the new and improved influenza vaccines in the works

 Flu vaccines are never as effective as other vaccines, and the current vaccine only provides partial protection against the ongoing flu epidemic.

+This year's flu vaccine has been only about 36 percent effective so far, the Centers for Disease Control and Prevention said Thursday.
+That is better than expected, and it was 59 percent effective in kids, meaning it lowered the risk of getting a case of flu serious enough to need medical attention by 59 percent.

-The Centers for Disease Control and Prevention plans to release preliminary data on Thursday about how well the vaccine has been working this year.
-It doesn’t look good.
-A Canadian study showed only about 17 percent protection against H3N2, the most common strain this year, and 50 to 60 percent protection against the H1N1 and influenza B strains.
+A Canadian study published earlier showed only about 17 percent protection against H3N2, the most common strain this year, and 50 to 60 percent protection against the H1N1 and influenza B strains.

-In a severe flu season, like the current one, that can mean a lot of deaths.
+In a severe flu season, like the current one, that can mean preventing a lot of deaths.

 Breaking News Emails